symbol/symbol-docs/source/guides/exchanges/exchange-REST-troubleshooting.rst

 - You could check the **current** alias of this namespace by querying `/namespaces/E374D0B5E061EE92 <http://ngl-dual-101.testnet.symboldev.network:3000/namespaces/E374D0B5E061EE92>`__, but you actually want to know the aliased mosaic ID **at the time the transaction was confirmed**.

-- You do this by checking the block's :ref:`receipt-resolution-statement` at `statements/resolutions/mosaic?height=211972 <http://ngl-dual-101.testnet.symboldev.network:3000/statements/resolutions/mosaic?height=211972>`__:
+- You do this by checking the block's :ref:`mosaicresolutionstatement` at `statements/resolutions/mosaic?height=211972 <http://ngl-dual-101.testnet.symboldev.network:3000/statements/resolutions/mosaic?height=211972>`__:

   .. code-block:: json